fgaim/gpuview/README.md

 running in a trusted network, using the `--safe-zone` option to report all details.

-The `--exclude-self` option of the start command can be used to prevent other dashboards from getting stats of the current machine.
+The `--exclude-self` option of the run command can be used to prevent other dashboards from getting stats of the current machine.
 This way the stats are shown only on the host's own dashboard.

 Detailed view of GPUs across multiple servers.